 Accumulating with-profits annuity policyholders and conventional with-profits policyholders will get a single lump sum, which will be free of all tax apart from inheritance tax.
 Read our guide on tax rates, allowances and amounts for more on how tax works.

 With-profits annuity policyholders will have their payments spread over five years.
 Payments relating to what you’d get if you'd bought a comparable annuity will be paid until you die, or until your spouse dies if you have a joint annuity.

 What do you need to do?

-The payment scheme has contacted just under half of eligible individual members, but hasn’t started on group policyholders yet.
+The payment scheme has now contacted all 5,700 eligible group schemes and has data sharing agreements which cover 95% of group scheme members.
 If you think you have an eligible policy, you can visit the Equitable Life Payment Scheme website to check it against the criteria, or call the helpline on 0300 0200 150.

 In the 2015 Budget, the Government announced that it would make some additional payments to those who may have already received compensation.
 This applies to policyholders who don't have with profits annuities but are in receipt of Pension Credit.

 These payments are due to be made in early 2016.
 No further payments are scheduled to be made to other policyholders.